lina98st/lina98st/README.md

 - 👋 Hi, I’m @lina98st
 - 👀 I’m interested in technology and food
-- 🌱 I’m currently learning html, css, java script, python
+- 🌱 I’m currently learning html, css, java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... don't
 - 😄 Pronouns: her
-- ⚡ Fun fact: I love cats
+- ⚡ Fun fact: I love cats, whisky and red wine

 <!---
 lina98st/lina98st is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.